patroza/valfaris/README.md

 2.a Support inheritance... e.g CmsData, either by doing a I.intersection, or by embedding the values directly.
 2.b Support either modeling optional ? as union with undefined, or as T.intersection

+3. improve ordering, not fix all cyclic issues, but reduce hassle to resolve them.

+4. Only export if the type was exported in the original